 How to get a copy of the will

 Contact the executor or estate administrator to get a copy of the will.
-If this is unsuccessful, get a solicitor to do it for you.
+If this is unsuccessful, get an estate lawyers in Brisbane to do it for you.

 You are entitled to obtain and inspect a certified copy of the will if you are: